Isocyanate: Production

 These reactions proceed via the intermediacy of a carbamoyl chloride (RNHC(O)Cl).
 Owing to the hazardous nature of phosgene, the production of isocyanates requires special precautions.
+A laboratory-safe variation masks the phosgene as oxalyl chloride.
+Also, oxalyl chloride can be used to form acyl isocyanates from primary amides, which phosgene typically dehydrates to nitriles instead.

 Another route to isocyanates entails addition of isocyanic acid to alkenes.
 Complementarily, alkyl isocyanates form by displacement reactions involving alkyl halides and alkali metal cyanates.

+Aryl isocyanates can be synthesized from reductive carbonylation of nitro- and nitrosoarenes; a palladium catalyst is necessary to avoid side-reactions of the nitrene intermediate.

 Three rearrangement reactions involving nitrenes give isocyanates: